 What is ring material?

-The most popular ring materials are dead soft, flat or domed wire that come in different gauges and widths.
+The most popular ring materials are a dead soft, flat or domed wire that comes in different gauges and widths.
 Flat wire is preferred if you will be adding custom stamping.
-Half round or low dome wires are traditional for bands or shanks.
+Half-round or low dome wires are traditional for bands or shanks.
 There are also different fancy and pattern wires that are perfect for making interesting bands fairly easily.
 Ring making metals are usually made from a thicker gauged wire so that they can withstand everyday wear and tear, and they are dead soft so they are easier to manipulate.
 Ring material is typically between 20 gauge - 12 gauge.

 Choosing the right ring making material to buy